What we do with your money

 When you deposit money into an IG account as a retail client, it’s protected in a number of ways.

 Your money is held in segregated client bank (independent trust) accounts at regulated banks

-Your money and assets (shares, for example) are never merged with IG’s own money or assets
+Your money and assets (shares and turbo warrants, for example) are never merged with IG’s own money or assets

 IG complies with strict regulatory requirements when handling client money

 Your assets are held by a custodian in segregated (nominee) client asset accounts

 Your money and assets are ring-fenced from creditors in the unlikely event that IG goes into liquidation